SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ![A tree with a menu. %width=45&anchor=figTreemenu](figures/TreeWithMenu.png)

-The following script shows how to use a context menu, you can add, remove and replace menus, but it's dynamic nature is also present in the api, by seinding blocks to messages like `name:`, `actionEnabled:` and `actionVisible:`.
+The following script shows how to use a context menu, you can add, remove and replace menus, but it's dynamic nature is also present in the api, by seinding blocks to messages like `dynamicName:`, `actionEnabled:` and `actionVisible:`.

 ```
 | tree |